LesPles/SD-Categorizer-2000/README.md

 # SD-Cat2000

-A Python script (originally prototyped in Bash) designed to organize image dump folders and export generation parameters (metadata) from **Stable Diffusion** image files.
+A Python script to organize a folder containg all your images into folders and export any **Stable Diffusion** generation metadata.

 ## 📁 Folder Structure